Table of Contents

 Caregiver Flex Account

 The primary caregiver cannot be paid for their caregiving role.
 However, this flex account does allow caregivers to be reimbursed for expenses associated with caregiving that have been pre-approved by the DCCI.
-Reimbursable expenses are capped at $200 / month.
-An expense that is typically allowed is to use the $200 to pay other friends or family members to provide care.
+(Original receipts must be provided for reimbursement).
+At the time of this writing, reimbursable expenses are capped at $150 / month.
+An expense that is typically allowed is to use the funds to pay other friends or family members to provide care.

-This is a monthly support group that allows caregivers to connect with other primary caregivers, as well as to gain useful information.
+This is a monthly (first Tuesday of the month) support group that allows caregivers to connect with other primary caregivers, as well as to gain useful information.
 In order to participate, the caregiver must register prior to the telephone support group.
 Via a conference call, the call organizer, an expert on a given topic, and caregivers are all connected.
+Each support group is approximately an hour in length.

 Educational programs, which cover a variety of valuable topics, are open to anyone.
 However, one must register in advance to participate.
 Topics covered in the past include Learning Stress Reduction Techniques, Using Home Health Techniques for Caregivers, and Understanding Medicare and Medicaid.
 To learn what educational programs are coming up, call DCCI at 202-464-1513.